balena-io/balena-fleet-management-masterclass/README.md

 Tags provide an easy way to include more information about your devices and releases.
 Using tags, you have the option to create multiple _key:value_ pairs to add additional metadata to devices and releases that may be used, for example, to identify a user-defined group of devices or a specific release.

-You can manage tags via the dashboard, API, or SDKs.
-There is currently no functionality to manage tags via the CLI.
+You can manage tags via the dashboard, CLI, API, or SDKs.
+Check the documentation [located here](https://www.balena.io/docs/reference/balena-cli/#tags-1) for more on how tags can be managed through the CLI.

 #### 4.1 Add a Device Tag using the Dashboard